miamijerry/daksh-toolchanger-v2/Usermods/MiamiJerry/Readme.md

-This folder contains my modified STL's which I used to build my Daksh Tool Changer.
+This MiamiJerry Usermods folder contains my modified STL's which I used to build my Daksh Tool Changer.
 See https://discord.com/channels/1226812716514021460/1262827455429873727/threads/1269819858682642522